gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Pillow is exhaused
         *   Noxy starts to command, pauses, lets her own strength flow into the cloud
         *   they accelerate away
-        *   Ulfmaerr looks at her: "That was brave"
+        *   Ulfmaerr looks at her: "That was reckless"
-        *   Noxy doesn't understand until she realizes that her little finger is numb
+        *   Noxy doesn't understand until she realizes that she can't see colors with one eye
         *   pokes it experimentally: it bends, but she can't feel it any more
         *   magic has a price
     *   cloud chase
-        *   Big Blue gets closer
-            *   close enough to see Dorbu on cloudback with archers
+        *   Big Blue gets close enough to see Dorbu on cloudback with archers
         *   and for Aft to yell "Come back!"
         *   Noxy: "Traitor!"
         *   Dorbu: "Please!
 Noxy...
 Kulbinder... we don't want to hurt anyone!"
     *   Noxy makes a cloud wall, but it only conceals them
         *   Pillow is getting more tired by the minute flying upwind
         *   Aft: "Don't make us do this the hard way!"